DeusNexus/iu-breast-cancer-identification/README.md

 The project will be organized using the CRISP-DM (Cross-Industry Standard Process for Data Mining) method.
 This method provides a structured approach to organizing and executing data science projects.
 The proposed Git repository structure is as follows:

 - **data/original_data**: This folder will contain the dataset and any additional data files.
-  - `data.csv`: File with a list of IDs, labels, and features for breast cancer classification.
+  - `dataset.csv`: File with a list of IDs, labels, and features for breast cancer classification.
   - `Addition_Information_Case_Study_Task_1.pdf`: File will information about the `dataset.csv` (columns, attributes, further info)
 - **data/processed_data**:
   - Data that is processed is stored in central database MongoDB under the `processed_data` collection along with metadata for versioning and how the data has been processed.